linkprice/MerchantSetup/CPA/README-en.md

 ## <a name="send-data"></a>Send action data on real time

 1. Save action data on real time

     *   If there is Cookie(LPINFO) when member information is saved in your system, save action data

-    *   Add following fields to your order table
+    *   Add following fields to your user table

     *   Save networld_value, networld_name, remote_address and user_agent value when you
         save member information.